CloudA/knowledgebase/content/bulk-storage/duplicity.md

 The first backup with Duplicity will be a full backup, and subsequent backups will be incremental and take much less time to complete.
-Although our example uses the "--no-encryption" option, we highly suggest configuring the backup encryption for your data.
+Although our example uses the "--no-encryption" option, we **highly** suggest configuring the backup encryption for your data.
 For the sake of expediency, we'll throw caution to the wind.

 ```
-$ duplicity --no-encryption /dir/to/backup swift://my_backups
+duplicity --no-encryption /dir/to/backup swift://my_backups
 ```

 If you're interested in how it stores full and incremental backups, you can